Purple Passion Plant

 Best Light for Purple Passion

-Purple Passion needs bright indirect light to develop and hold its signature violet color.
-This is the single most important factor in growing this plant well.
-The purple comes from thousands of fine hairs on the leaf surface, and those hairs are produced and intensified by bright conditions.
-Move the plant to a dim spot and within a few weeks new growth comes in noticeably greener and far less purple.
+Bright indirect light is what brings the violet out.
+The purple comes from thousands of fine hairs (trichomes) on the leaf surface, and they only show up in real numbers under bright conditions.
+Move the plant to a dim spot and within a few weeks new growth comes in noticeably greener.

-What it does not like is harsh direct afternoon sun beating on the leaves through unfiltered glass.
-The fuzzy hairs scorch, the leaf edges bleach, and you can end up with crispy patches on the very leaves that should be the showpiece.
-Filter strong sun with a sheer curtain or pull the plant a foot or two back from the window.
+What it does not like is harsh direct afternoon sun.
+The fuzzy hairs scorch and the leaf edges bleach.
+Filter strong sun with a sheer curtain or pull the pot back a foot or two.

-A simple test: in the spot you are considering, hold your hand a foot above where the pot will sit and check the shadow on the surface below.
-A soft, defined shadow means you have bright indirect light, which is what you want.
-A vague, edgeless shadow means the light is medium at best, which is enough to keep the plant alive but not enough to keep it vividly purple.
+Quick test: hold your hand a foot above where the pot will sit.
+A soft, defined shadow means you have bright indirect light.
+A vague edgeless shadow means it is medium at best.

 Signs of Incorrect Light

 Too little light: New leaves come in mostly green with only a faint purple tint.
-The plant stretches toward the window with longer, weaker stems and wider gaps between leaves.
-Older purple leaves may also fade gradually.
+Stems stretch and leaves space wider apart.

-Purple Passion likes evenly moist soil through the growing season but is genuinely sensitive to soggy roots.
-The right rhythm is to water when the top inch of the soil has dried out.
-In an average warm room with bright light, that usually works out to every five to seven days in spring and summer, stretching to every ten to fourteen days in winter when growth slows.
+Water when the top inch of the soil has dried out.
+In a warm bright room that is every five to seven days in spring and summer, stretching to every ten to fourteen in winter.

-Here is the one watering rule unique to this plant: keep water off the leaves.
-The fuzzy hairs trap droplets, the leaf surface stays wet for hours, and that is the perfect setup for fungal spots, powdery mildew, and rotted patches on the leaf itself.
-Pour at the soil level, not over the canopy.
-If a few drops land on a leaf, gently dab them off with a corner of dry paper towel.
+The one rule unique to this plant: keep water off the leaves.
+The fuzzy hairs trap droplets, the surface stays wet for hours, and that is the setup for fungal spots, powdery mildew, and rotted patches.
+Pour at the soil.
+If a drop lands on a leaf, dab it off with dry paper towel.

-Bottom watering is a great option for this plant because it sidesteps the wet-leaves problem entirely.
-Set the pot in a shallow dish of water for about twenty minutes, let the soil draw moisture up through the drainage holes, then lift the pot out and let it drain fully.
+Bottom watering works perfectly here because it skips the wet-leaves problem entirely.
+Sit the pot in a dish of water for twenty minutes, then drain.

 Signs of Watering Problems